 Warm/True Autumn colouring has warm undertones, and silver is completely disharmonious with their skin.
 If you are a Warm Autumn, your best metals will be gold, copper, brass and bronze rather matte than shiny.

-In terms of stones, turquoise, amber, carnelian, moss agate, rutilated quartz, and jasper are ideal for Warm Springs.
+In terms of stones, turquoise, amber, carnelian, moss agate, rutilated quartz, and jasper are ideal for Warm Autumns.
 Brown pearls would also look great on Warm Autumns, but we suggest you to opt for faux pearls to show that you care about oysters and molluscs.
 Pearl extraction is not considered ethical, as oysters and other molluscs only produce pearls as a response to a stressful environment.
 Faux pearls can be just as beautiful as natural pearls, and they are ethical.

 On the image on your right, you can see some pieces of Warm Autumn jewellery including earrings, more

-In terms of stones, turquoise, amber, carnelian, moss agate, rutilated quartz, and jasper are ideal for Warm Springs.
+In terms of stones, turquoise, amber, carnelian, moss agate, rutilated quartz, and jasper are ideal for Warm Autumns.
 Brown pearls would also look great on Warm Autumns, but we suggest you to opt for faux pearls to show that you care about oysters and molluscs.
 Pearl extraction is not considered ethical, as oysters and other molluscs only produce pearls as a response to a stressful environment.
 Faux pearls can be just as beautiful as natural pearls, and they are ethical.

 On the image on your right, you can see some pieces of Warm Autumn jewellery including earrings, more